iCHAIT/CS5228-Project-1/Readme.md

 * 13 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
 * 14 - previous: number of contacts performed before this campaign and for this client (numeric)
 * 15 - poutcome: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success') social and economic context attributes
-* 16 - emp.var.rate: employment variation rate - quarterly indicator (numeric)
+* 16 - emp.var.rate:

+employment variation rate - quarterly indicator (numeric)
 * 17 - cons.price.idx: consumer price index - monthly indicator (numeric)
 * 18 - cons.conf.idx: consumer confidence index - monthly indicator (numeric)
 * 19 - euribor3m: euribor 3 month rate - daily indicator (numeric)
 * 20 - nr.employed: number of employees - quarterly indicator (numeric)

+### TODO's

+- [ ] Read and process orginal training data.
+	- [ ] Normalize the training data from (-1 to 1)
+- [ ] Create excel report which contains processing performed for each feature in a separate excel tab.
+- [ ] Implement a basic LR model and check accuracy.
+- [ ] Find correlation among all 21 variables.
+- [ ] Implement Random Forest
+- [ ] Implement Neural Network